apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 sch.annotate(i, "software_pipeline_stage", [0, 1])
 ...

-# "0" refers to the first element in te list [0, 1] above, i.e. the first block
+# "0" refers to the 0-th stage, corresponding to the first element in the list [0, 1].
 sch.annotate(i, "software_pipeline_async_stages", [0])
 ```